-Exekias, ca 540 BC, Dionysos on a ship
+Exekias, ca. 540 BC, Dionysos on a ship

-As most people are aware, western theater developed into its formal form in ancient Greece.
+Western theater developed into its formal form in ancient Greece.
 The patron deity of theater in Greek culture was Dionysos.

 - He was associated with wine and the transformation of springs into wine.
-Wine was seen as a symbol of his blood, and the drinking of his "blood" was a sacred act.
+Wine was seen as a symbol of his blood and the drinking of his "blood" was a sacred act.

 - He was also associated with stables, shepherds and livestock.

 - Dionysos was a god who dies (he descends into the underworld in one myth) and returns from the dead.

 - Participating in the ecstatic worship of Dionysos involved the loss of one's societal identity and seemed to obliterate social roles based on status and worldly values.

 The ancient Greeks, in spite of their mythology, favored rationalism, so it is not surprising that Dionysos was the god they felt the most frightened and ambivalent about.
 The elite of Greek society would have preferred that Dionysos and his worship be done away with, but Dionysos failed to die, so to speak, and remained a fixture in Greek culture until the advent of Christianity.
 His positive legacy remains today in the form of theater, storytelling, comedy, and other dramatic arts.